A huge, strong and wordless Spectre enforcer.

 - The Face: Spectre is a secretive, criminal organization and Denbigh is a member of a well-known spy agency so he provides the charm to get key countries to sign on to the "Nine Eyes" plan.

 - Fatal Flaw: Overconfidence and arrogance.
-He effortlessly manipulates the meeting nations to buy into his Nine Eyes plan and manages to work his way up to being the head of the MI5 and MI6 merger without being suspected as a Spectre agent.
+He effortlessly manipulates the meeting nations to buy into his Nine Eyes plan and weasels his way up to being the head of the MI5 and MI6 merger without being suspected as a Spectre agent.
 However, as his more smug characteristics pop up, he condescendingly looks down on and hurls rude insults to others, including M, whom he failed to realize as a potential threat to his plans.

 - Faux Affably Evil: It's quite clear that despite his calm manner, he really wants to have M killed for interfering in his fiendish schemes.

 - First-Name Basis: M and everybody within MI-6 except James always addressed him by his first name.
 Even if he's revealed to work for Blofeld.
 M calmly calls him by his first name as he attempts to take him in and decided to kill him when it went off the tracks.